Expatria-Technologies/grblhal_2000_PrintNC/README.md

 The stepper drivers are designed to be used with IDC connectors that are quick to assemble.
 Unfortuantely you will need to ensure that at the external driver the high and low signal pairs are connected correctly as there is no standard pinout on these drivers.
 The 8 pin conneciton allows you to run a high and low pair for every signal to ensure the best possible signal integrity.
 If desired, L2 and L3 can be swapped so that the steppers can be driven with 12V.

 ### RS485 Spindle Control
-This interface is primarily intended to be used with Huayang style VFD for spindle control.
+This interface is primarily intended to be used with a Huanyang style VFD for spindle control.
 The A and B pins are marked on the bottoms side of the PCB.
 Simply connect the appropriate pins to the terminals on the VFD.
 The auto-direction sensing circuit is modified from Bryan Varner's project:

 https://github.com/bvarner/pi485